ktraister/endless_waltz/README.md

 - [x] Remove Redis and update to use Mongo
 - [x] Add API route to upload pads -- make the service cloud agnostic!!!
    - Mongo should be used to store pads as well (!!!)
-- [ ] start padding the message with random data to prevent length attacks
-   - pad should be random, use delimeter like "###" to signify padding
 - [ ] add DH handshake!!
    - dh handshake with rediculous values will be used for pad transformation and message signing
    - two different values will need to be calculated